Sesquina/CryptoDash/README.md

 ## Your Wait Is Over! :alarm_clock:

+# CryptoDash
-# CryptoDash is a cryptocurrency dashboard that pulls data & news in realtime.
-It allows you tof filter by coin and see market trends
+- Is a cryptocurrency dashboard that pulls data & news in realtime.
+- It allows you to filter by coin and see market trends
 ![](https://media.giphy.com/media/xUA7bdUwVKAxUwP2SY/giphy.gif)